Sonnet 459

 Rough heather on the meads, that mauvish blight

-Fair spreads across the heath and yet beyond,
+Fair spreads across the heath to reach beyond,

-As if a flower and weed did so unite
+As if a flower and weed were fused in plight,

 Long after daffodils have met their doom,